 CAUTION: Never enter the caravan without first lowering the four corner steadies with the brace provided.
+It is recommended that power tools such as impact wrench or drill should not be used to lower corner steadies.
 Corner steadies should not be used as a jack.
 Take care not to lift the caravan wheels.